 Tutoring – Free peer tutoring is offered every day in the P.H.
 Welshimer Library and other locations around campus.
 The tutoring schedule is posted in the library and online.
-If a course is not listed under regular tutoring, contact Heather Jackson, the director of student success and disabilities services.
+If a course is not listed under regular tutoring, contact Heather Cramer, the director of student success and disabilities services.
 She will work on alternative tutoring options and connect you with additional resources.

-Office of Student Success – Heather Jackson, located in the McMahan Student Center, is here for your success.
+Office of Student Success – Heather Cramer, located in the McMahan Student Center, is here for your success.
 Services offered through this office include aid in establishing study skills and time management, test taking tips and arrangements, care and advice for academic struggles resulting from illness or injury, solving roommate issues, and so much more.
 Make an appointment for any concerns—big or small.